lfaucon/ada-project/README.md

 # ada-project
 # Extraction of learning patterns of students in MOOCs

+## Group members

+- Thibault Asselborn
+- Victor Faramond
+- Louis Faucon

 ## Abstract

 How do students learn in MOOCs?
-Is there efficient and inefficient learning patterns?
+Are there efficient and inefficient learning patterns?
 This project will aim at giving answers to these question by analysing the activities of hundreds of thousends of students on EPFL Scala MOOC on Cousera.

 ## Data description